awsdocs/amazon-rekognition-developer-guide/doc_source/example_rekognition_ListFaces_section.md

                 .build();

             ListFacesResponse facesResponse = rekClient.listFaces(facesRequest);

-            // For each face in the collection, print out the confidence level and face id value.
             List<Face> faces = facesResponse.faces();
             for (Face face: faces) {
                 System.out.println("Confidence level there is a face: "+face.confidence());